AdobeDocs/adobe-admin-apis/src/pages/guides/overview/capabilities.md

 - **Enabled (default):**

-  When this policy is enabled, users in your organization can move assets into shared projects or folders outside your organization’s storage.
+  You can use this default setting to allow users in your organization to move assets into shared projects or folders outside your organization’s storage.

 - **Disabled:**

-  When this policy is disabled, users in your organization CANNOT move assets into shared projects or folders outside your organization’s storage.
+  You can use this setting to prevent users in your organization from moving assets into shared projects or folders outside your organization’s storage.

 **Note:**